Optimal quantum circuit cuts with application to clustered Hamiltonian simulation: Introduction

-Our result offers a significant improvement to the sample complexity of this problem compared with previous bounds, such as an upper bound of $2^{O(\eta^2 t^2 |\partial A|/\eps)}$ due to Ref.~\cite{peng2020simulating}, where $\eps$ is the precision attained by the Trotter formula, and the $O(\cdot)$ in the exponent hides a very large constant (much greater than 8) as well as a dependence on the degree of the interaction graph, which is taken to be some constant.
-By invoking higher-order Trotter formulae, Ref.~\cite{Childs_2021_trotter_error} improves this to $2^{O(\eta^{1/p}t^{1+1/p}|\partial A|/\eps^{1/p})}$, with the same constant in the exponent and where $p$ indicates the order of the product formula.
-Furthermore, in prior work it was assumed that the terms in the Hamiltonian act geometrically locally, which is an assumption we are able to drop in our scheme.
-Noting that $\eta\leq |\partial A|$, both bounds are strictly worse than the bound in \autoref{thm:clustered_ham_sim}.
-However, in our work we focus solely on the case of bipartitioning the system of interest, as opposed to arbitrarily many partitions as considered in~\cite{peng2020simulating}.
-We leave the question of whether our scheme can be modified to allow for partitioning into more than two disjoint subsystems to future work.
+Earlier, an upper bound of $2^{O(\eta^2 t^2 |\partial A|/\eps)}$ was proven in Ref.~\cite{peng2020simulating}.
+There $\eps$ is the precision attained by the Trotter formula, and the $O(\cdot)$ in the exponent hides a very large constant as well as a dependence on the degree of the interaction graph.
+By invoking higher-order Trotter formulae, Ref.~\cite{Childs_2021_trotter_error} improved this to $2^{O(\eta^{1/p}t^{1+1/p}|\partial A|/\eps^{1/p})}$, with the same constant in the exponent and where $p$ indicates the order of the product formula.
+Furthermore, in the latter two previous works it was assumed that the terms in the Hamiltonian act geometrically locally, which is an assumption we are able to drop in our scheme.
+Noting that $\eta\leq |\partial A|$, both bounds are strictly worse than $\ee^{4\eta t}$.
+However, these bounds are valid even in the case of arbitrarily many subsystems (up to polynomial factors), whereas we focus on bipartite Hamiltonians.
+Although \cite{sun2022perturbative} suggests a procedure for $N$ subsystems, it is unclear at the time of writing whether the overhead from such a procedure would grow exponentially in $N$.
+We leave the task of providing more precise bounds on the cost of decomposing circuits into more than two subsytems to future work.

-\subsection{Time-like cuts}
+\subsubsection{Time-like cuts}

 In \Cref{sec:time_like} we give an improved bound on the cost of replacing wires in a circuit with measure-and-prepare operations, and we show that this bound is tight in some cases.
+Such time-like cuts were previously studied in~\cite{peng2020simulating,Lowe2023fast} where they were applied to quantum optimization and Hamiltonian simulation algorithms, and were further analyzed in~\cite{brenner2023optimal,Mitarai2021constructing}.
+For Hamiltonian simulation, time-like cuts may be preferable in cases where the interaction graph has a small vertex separator, but no small edge separator.

 The upper bound makes use of a certain time-like cut. \begin{definition}[Time-like cut] A \emph{time-like cut} of a quantum channel $\calN_{A\to B}$ is a decomposition of the form